nwrs/hdfs-parquet-importer/README.md

 ## HDFS Parquet Importer

-A simple tool to convert CSV files to Parquet format and import into HDFS.
+A standalone Spark application to convert CSV files to Parquet format and import into HDFS.

 * Converts from CSV to Parquet format.
 * Supports either schema inference or the supply of an explicitly typed schema.